AnNingUI/dsh-md3-wallpaper/README.md

   exist).
 - Code syntax highlighting (the json-tree component) keeps its built-in colors (component-root tokens out-scope body variables).
-- The persisted wallpaper is a downscaled JPEG (<= 512px): a very large monitor may show slight softening.
+- The persisted compact state is a downscaled JPEG (<= 512px); the backdrop itself is the 8K full-precision recolored result (IndexedDB bitmap), so a very large monitor keeps full sharpness on the wallpaper.